tedneward/Azgaarnoth/Creatures/MindFlayers.md

 >- **Languages** Deep Speech,Undercommon,telepathy 120 ft.
 >- **Challenge** 10
 >___
->***Magic Resistance.***.
-The alhoon has advantage on saving throws against spells and other magical effects.
+>***Magic Resistance.*** The alhoon has advantage on saving throws against spells and other magical effects.
 >
->***Turn Resistance.***.
-The alhoon has advantage on saving throws against any effect that turns Undead.
+>***Turn Resistance.*** The alhoon has advantage on saving throws against any effect that turns Undead.
 >
 >#### Actions
->***Multiattack.***.
-The alhoon makes two Chilling Grasp or Arcane Bolt attacks.
+>***Multiattack.*** The alhoon makes two Chilling Grasp or Arcane Bolt attacks.
 >
->***Chilling Grasp.***.
-Melee Spell Attack: +8 to hit, reach 5 ft., one target.
+>***Chilling Grasp.*** Melee Spell Attack: +8 to hit, reach 5 ft., one target.
 Hit: 14 (4d6) cold damage, and the alhoon regains 14 hit points.
 >
->***Arcane Bolt.***.
-Ranged Spell Attack: +8 to hit, range 120 ft., one target.
+>***Arcane Bolt.*** Ranged Spell Attack: +8 to hit, range 120 ft., one target.
 Hit: 28 (8d6) force damage.
 >
->***Mind Blast (Recharge 5-6).***.
-The alhoon magically emits psychic energy in a 60-foot cone.
+>***Mind Blast (Recharge 5-6).*** The alhoon magically emits psychic energy in a 60-foot cone.
 Each creature in that area must succeed on a DC 16 Intelligence saving throw or take 22 (4d8 + 4) psychic damage and be stunned for 1 minute.
 A target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 >
->***Spellcasting.***.
-The alhoon casts one of the following spells, requiring no material components and using Intelligence as the spellcasting ability (spell save DC 16):
+>***Spellcasting.*** The alhoon casts one of the following spells, requiring no material components and using Intelligence as the spellcasting ability (spell save DC 16):
 >
 >At will: dancing lights, detect magic, detect thoughts, disguise self, mage hand, prestidigitation
 >
 >1/day each: dominate monster, globe of invulnerability, invisibility, modify memory, plane shift (self only), wall of force
 >
 >#### Reactions
->***Negate Spell (3/Day).***.
-The alhoon targets one creature it can see within 60 feet of it that is casting a spell.
+>***Negate Spell (3/Day).*** The alhoon targets one creature it can see within 60 feet of it that is casting a spell.
 If the spell is 3rd level or lower, the spell fails, but any spell slots or charges are not wasted.
 >

 ---